In blow to moderates, Medicaid cuts remain in Senate health care bill

 "This bill is no longer a repeal and they’re being asked to vote for something that we never promised," Paul said.

 But opposition from a critical industry could hamper the measure authored by Sens.
-Ted Cruz, R-Texas, and Mike Lee, R-Utah. the trade group representing health insurance companies, AHIP, has come out against it, saying that it would create “instability” in the individual market, saying it will result in “higher premiums and lower enrollment.”
+Ted Cruz, R-Texas, and Mike Lee, R-Utah.
+The trade group representing health insurance companies, AHIP, has come out against it, saying that it would create “instability” in the individual market and that it will result in “higher premiums and lower enrollment.”

 Medicaid proponents, however, could have one last chance if McConnell doesn't include their suggestions on Medicaid.
 If the measure is brought up for a debate, it is possible that amendments could be offered to scale back some of the cuts to the program.